B1 B2 Visa Business & Tourism Visitors

-Where individuals are not eligible to travel to the US visa-free under the Visa Waiver Program, the B visa category offers nonimmigrant visas to non-US nationals who wish to visit the US on a temporary basis for business-related activity, tourism or medical treatment.
+If you are planning to go to the USA for a short-term visit but are not eligible for visa-free travel under the Visa Waiver Program, you will need to apply for the relevant visa.
+In most cases, this would be under the B visa category.
+The B1 B2 visa is for non-US nationals who wish to visit the US on a temporary basis for business-related activity, tourism or medical treatment.

 There are two different types of B visa available, catering for different permissible activities while in the US: